dalnefre/FPGA/tutorial/counter/fomu_pvt.md

 | 30 | 0.0234 Hz | 44.739 s |
 | 31 | 0.0112 Hz | 89.478 s |

+Remember that each clock-cycle includes both a rising and falling edge, so with a 48MHz clock each simulation time-step represents
+10.4166... nanoseconds (ns).

 ```verilog
 // count_3_fomu.v
 //